‘Dancing With The Stars’ Judges Criticize Celebrities, Want Ballroom Moves Not ‘Beyonce Stuff’

-Dancing With the Stars judges were heavily critical of the competing celebrities who took to the ballroom floor for the first time on the series.
-Head judge Len Goodman revealed that he wants to see a return of ballroom dancing featured on the show, after years of watching professional dancers choreograph routines that are geared more towards playing to the audience and fewer ballroom steps.
+Dancing with the Stars judges were critical of the competing celebrities who took to the ballroom floor for the first time on the series.
+Head judge Len Goodman revealed that he wants to see a return of ballroom dancing featured on the show after years of watching professional dancers choreograph routines that are geared more toward playing to the audience and fewer ballroom steps.

-Throughout the first live show of the season, which included performances from competing celebrities James Van Der Beek, Hannah Brown, Lauren Alaina, Sailor Brinkley-Cook, Karamo Brown, Mary Wilson, Kel Mitchell, Ally Brooke, Kate Flannery, Ray Lewis, Sean Spicer and Lamar Odom, the judges maintained the importance of proper ballroom technique.
+Throughout the first live show of the season, the judges maintained the importance of proper ballroom technique.
+Performances this season include competing celebrities James Van Der Beek, Hannah Brown, Lauren Alaina, Sailor Brinkley-Cook, Karamo Brown, Mary Wilson, Kel Mitchell, Ally Brooke, Kate Flannery, Ray Lewis, Sean Spicer, and Lamar Odom,

-It was a dance by Ally Brooke, choreographed by her professional partner Sasha Farber which appeared to upset Goodman.
-The twosome hit the dance floor for a cha-cha set to the tune of Fifth Harmony’s “Work From Home,” a great choice as Brooke once performed that song with the singing group, they dance partners faced harsh criticism from the head judge for Brooke’s “gyrating”
+It was a dance by Ally Brooke, choreographed by her professional partner Sasha Farber, that apparently upset Goodman.
+The twosome hit the dance floor for a cha-cha set to Fifth Harmony’s “Work From Home,” a great choice as Brooke once performed that song with the singing group.
+The dance partners faced harsh criticism from the head judge for Brooke’s “gyrating”

-Goodman also made it clear that this season, he is in not going to tolerate “Beyonce stuff” which likely means that booty-shaking and grinding moves will be frowned upon.
-Rather, to win, there must be a delicate balance between straight ballroom movements and some contemporary moves to in order to win favor from the panel of judges which include Goodman, Carrie Ann Inaba, and Bruno Tonioli.
+Goodman also made it clear that this season, he is in not going to tolerate “Beyonce stuff,” which likely means that booty-shaking and grinding moves will be frowned upon.
+Rather, there must be a delicate balance between straight ballroom movements and some contemporary moves to in order to win favor from the panel of judges, which includes Goodman, Carrie Ann Inaba, and Bruno Tonioli.

-The show’s leaderboard put Dawson’s Creek star James Van Der Beek at the top of the pack with a score of 21 out of 30.
-At the bottom was Lamar Odom, who came in with 11 points out of 30.
-Former White House Press Secretary Sean Spicer came in just one point ahead of the professional basketball player and former husband of Khloe Kardashian.
+The show’s leader board put Dawson’s Creek star James Van Der Beek at the top of the pack with a score of 21 out of 30.
+At the bottom was professional basketball player Lamar Odom, who came in with 11 points out of 30.
+Former White House Press Secretary Sean Spicer came in just one point ahead of the former husband of Khloe Kardashian.

-The overall totals from the first night of Dancing With the Stars‘ competition are:
+The overall totals from the first night of Dancing with the Stars‘ competition are as follows.

 James Van Der Beek and Emma Slater – 21